Overview (latest)

 Last-Modified: Wed, 22 Jul 2009 19:15:56 GMT

-These two headers SHOULD be present in all responses targeting VERSION, VERSIONED_OBJECT or other resources that have similar unique identifier.
+SHOULD be included in responses for VERSION, VERSIONED_OBJECT, or other resources that have versioning or unique state identifiers.

-HTTP Status codes are described by RFC 7231 and by the IANA Status Code Registry.
-The following subset of the is being used in this specification:
+HTTP Status codes are described by RFC 9110 and by the IANA Status Code Registry.
+The following subset of the is used in this specification:

 Code | Reason-Phrase | Meaning, usecase and details |